Honoring Our Members

-On Friday, October 30, 2020 at 5:30 pm in the alley on the east side of D’art Gallery, 900 Santa Fe Drive, Denver, CO 80204, the Women’s Caucus for Art Colorado Chapter (WCACO) surprized a long time Denver Artist, Jean Smith, with a mural painted on the alley wall honoring her years of service to the Denver Area Art Community.
+On Friday, October 30, 2020 at 5:30pm in the alleyway on the east side of D’art Gallery, 900 Santa Fe Drive, Denver, CO 80204, the Women’s Caucus for Art Colorado Chapter (WCACO) surprised long-time Denver artist Jean B. Smith with a mural painted on the alley wall honoring her years of service to the Denver area art community.

-Since 1986, Jean has been a full-time artist in Denver, working primarily as a ceramic sculptor, in distinctive styles that convey her energy, charm and spunk.
+Since 1986, Jean has been a full-time artist in Denver, working primarily as a ceramic sculptor using distinctive styles that convey her energy, charm, and spunk.
 She is a founding member of the Women’s Caucus for Art Colorado Chapter and has been a constant guiding presence since its inception in Denver in 1990.

-Her storied Denver art scene history includes many years with Core New Art Space, co-founding the Ice Cube Gallery, 18 years with Zip 37 which included activism in the Navajo Arts District, and countless exhibits in other venues.
-Most recently she is a founding member of D’art Gallery which opened in 2019.
+Her history in the Denver art scene includes many years with Core New Art Space, co-founding the Ice Cube Gallery, 18 years with Zip 37 Gallery—which included activism in the Navajo Arts District—and countless exhibitions in other venues.
+Most recently, she is a founding member of D’art Gallery which opened in 2019.

-You can find out more about Jean's work here:
+You can find out more about Jean Smith's work here:

 All Together Now

 This was our first paid mural project.
-We used this project to solidify our team, method of paying our muralists, and to start to build our portfolio.
-Located within the Colorado Mills shopping mall we were able to paint during the Covid mask-wearing reopening of the mall.
-We completed this mural within five days and were able to engage with mall strollers, shoppers, and kids.
+We used this project to solidify our team, as a method of paying our muralists, and to start to build our portfolio.
+Located within the Colorado Mills shopping mall, we were able to paint during Covid, wearing masks during the reopening of the mall.
+We completed this mural in five days and were able to engage with mall strollers, shoppers, and kids.
 This was a great first paid project to explore masking off areas, stencil work on the hearts, and spray paint techniques.